indifferentengine/JankyTapeEcho/STL/Premade Head Adapters/README.txt

 3D prints tend to shrink, some filaments more than others, and so it's impossible for us to say these head adapters will work for everybody - they are provided as an easy "try this first" route for people.
 It's quite possible you'll need to design your own head adapter to work with your setup.
-Check out our YouTube channel for a step-by-step video on how to do this with free CAD software.
+Check out our build guide on our website for step-by-step instructions on how to do this with free CAD software.